 Bio

+I am an evolutionary biologist and I study why we age.
 In my group we investigate how evolution shapes life history traits across species in nature.
 We apply an evolutionary and ecological perspective to the study of host-microbiome interactions in the context of health, disease and aging.
-Our work is at the confluence of evolutionary theory, ecology, genomics and animal physiology.
-We employ statistical modelling, experimental biology and field work to answer open questions and help develop interventions to improve biomedical resilience.
+Our work is at the confluence of evolutionary theory, ecology, genomics, and animal physiology.
+We employ statistical modeling, experimental biology, and field work to answer open questions and help develop interventions to improve biomedical resilience.

 Education

-Scuola Normale Superiore | Pisa, IT
+Scuola Normale Superiore | Pisa, Italy

 Ph.D. in Neuroscience | January 2003 – April 2006

-University of Pisa and Scuola Normale Superiore | Pisa, IT
+University of Pisa and Scuola Normale Superiore | Pisa, Italy

 M.Sc. in Biological Sciences | September 1996 – October 2001

-Academic appointments
+Academic Appointments

-Cluster of Excellence Balance of the Microverse (FSU) | Jena, DE
+Cluster of Excellence — Balance of the Microverse (FSU) | Jena, Germany

 Principal Investigator | since April 2023

-Friedrich Schiller University (FSU) | Jena, DE
+Friedrich Schiller University (FSU) | Jena, Germany

 Full Professor in Functional Host-Microbiome Interactions | since July 2021

-Leibniz Institute on Aging, Fritz Lipmann Institute | Jena, DE
+Leibniz Institute on Aging, Fritz Lipmann Institute | Jena, Germany

 Senior Researcher | since July 2021